zincbase/zincdb/docs/Technical overview.md

 ## [ZincServer](https://github.com/zincbase/zincserver)

 A secondary, optional server back-end providing a very thin and efficient remote persistence service for single and multi-client synchronization.
 A single server instance can serve up to tens of thousands of concurrent clients and provide real-time synchronization between them.
-The server can be run anywhere: in the cloud, at a local network, locally on the same computer, or possibly even on an embedded device, tablet or a smartphone.
+The server can be run anywhere: in the cloud, at a local network, locally on the same computer, or technically even on an embedded device, tablet or a smartphone.

 ZincServer is highly configurable and can provide a partial or even full replacement for custom application servers.
 Unlike most database servers it was designed to be fully open to the global internet and interfaced directly from browsers, mobile or desktop applications.

 Features:

 * [Chronological keyed datastore](https://github.com/zincbase/zincserver/blob/master/docs/Technical%20overview.md).
-A design analogous to a cross between a transactional key-value datastore and a message broker.
+A design analogous to a cross between a message broker and a transactional key-value datastore.
 * Built on a custom, on-disk, fully ACID, high performance storage engine based on append-only files.
 Written in Go.
 * Can serve an arbitrary number of datastores and up to several tens of thousands concurrent requests on consumer hardware, with low memory footprint for any given instance.
 * WebSocket and COMET support for real-time synchronization.